pongorlorinc/TCBA_bam_splicer/README.md

 __Download BAM sections from TCGA__

+This script can be used to download BAM file segments from the TCGA repository.
+Either a gene name, gene list, coordinate, or coordinate list can be specified.
+Single sample UUID or a sample shhet downloaded from the GDC repository can be specified.

 #### __Dependencies:__

-Downloading is performed using curl
+* Downloading is performed using curl
+* samtools (for indexing BAM files)

 #### __Usage__